AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 spiceypy.spkpos, can be used to compute this direction.

-Since this is the direction of the Sun as seen from the s/c, the target argument should be set to ‘Sun’ and the observer argument should be set to ‘CASSINI’.
-The name of the INMS frame is ‘CASSINI_INMS’, the definition and description of this frame are provided in the CASSINI FK file, \``cassini_v02.tf’’.
+Since this is the direction of the Sun as seen from the s/c, the target argument should be set to 'Sun' and the observer argument should be set to 'CASSINI'.
+The name of the INMS frame is 'CASSINI_INMS', the definition and description of this frame are provided in the CASSINI FK file, "cassini_v02.tf".

 Since the apparent, or
-:literal:`as seen'', position is sought for, the `abcorr'    argument of the routine should be set to 'LT+S' (see aberration    correction discussion in the (`\ cspice/src/cspice/spkpos_c.c’’)
+:literal:`as seen", position is sought for, the `abcorr'    argument of the routine should be set to 'LT+S' (see aberration    correction discussion in the (`\ cspice/src/cspice/spkpos_c.c")

 If desired, the position can then be turned into a unit vector using spiceypy.vhat function